 The Instant Pot Duo Nova comes with the following main parts:

-- Inner pot – removable stainless steel pot with easy-grip silicone handles.
+- Inner Pot – removable stainless steel pot.
 The inner pot is stove-friendly, so you can use it on your stovetop as you would a regular pot.
 It can be washed in the dishwasher or by hand.

 - Lid – closes the Instant Pot and seals it under pressure.
 The lid can be washed in the dishwasher or by hand.